-Paleomagnetic investigations partially support Pleistocene deposition ages and the high sediment accumulation rates.
+Paleomagnetic investigations partially support Pleistocene deposition ages and the high sedimentation rates.
 Stepwise AF demagnetization was performed on all archive-half sections (to 30 mT), and discrete samples were taken from the working half.
 For APC cores, inclination data from neither archive-half sections nor discrete sample measurements show any sign of reversed polarity magnetization.
 Declination data do not show near-180° shifts within each core.
 Thus, the sediments in the APC cores (<91.2 mbsf) were deposited within the Brunhes period (<0.78 Ma).

 Paleomagnetic measurements on XCB cores are severely affected by drilling-induced remagnetization and are inconclusive.
-From the pass-through measurements of archive-half sections, one interval at ~701-704 mbsf (Section 334-U1379C-83X-3 through the top part of 83X-4) show dominantly reversed polarity after AF demagnetization.
+From the pass-through measurements of archive-half sections, one interval at ~701-704 mbsf (Section 334-U1379C-83X-3 through the top part of 83X-4) shows dominantly reversed polarity after AF demagnetization.
 Biostratigraphic Zone NN19 of the early Pleistocene is placed at this interval.
 Using calcareous nannoplankton zonal schemes of the eastern equatorial Pacific for the lower boundary of Zone NN19 (2.3 Ma), this observed reversed polarity should correlate with Chron C1r.2r (1.185-1.778 Ma).
-If true, this would suggest a rapid sediment accumulation rate (>388 m/m.y.).
+If true, this suggests a rapid sedimentation rate (>388 m/m.y.).

-NRM intensities correlate with magnetic susceptibility data, suggesting some of the downhole susceptibility variation reflects change in magnetic minerals.
+NRM intensities correlate with magnetic susceptibility data, suggesting some of the downhole susceptibility variation reflects changes in magnetic minerals.

-The geochemical trends displayed by the analyzed pore water samples (110 whole rounds), interstitial gas samples (118 sediment plug samples), and void gas samples (74 samples) are also consistent with the different materials cored (Fig. F8).
+The geochemical trends displayed by the analyzed pore water samples (110 whole rounds), interstitial gas samples (118 sediment plug samples), and void gas samples (74 samples) are also consistent with the different materials cored (e.g. Fig. F8).
 The upper 50 mbsf at this site reflects typical changes associated with organic carbon cycling.
-Al-kalinity and ammonium increase from seawater values to maxima at 12 mbsf, reflecting organic matter diagenesis.
+Alkalinity and ammonium increase from seawater values to maxima at 12 mbsf, reflecting organic matter diagenesis.
 At ~14 mbsf, the sulfate gradient decreases, associated with a concomitant decrease in ammonium concentrations and decrease in the alkalinity gradient.
 Based on the sulfate data, the depth of the SMTZ is estimated to be ~30 mbsf.
 This zone is characterized by a decrease in dissolved Ca, suggesting authigenic carbonate precipitation between 20 and 30 mbsf.
-Below the SMTZ, methane concentrations increase with depth and reach the highest concentrations from 42.31 to 67.18 mbsf.
+Below the SMTZ, methane increases with depth and reach the highest concentrations from 42.31 to 67.18 mbsf.
 The methane at these depths is dominated by microbial production, as indicated by the high ratio of methane to heavier homologues (ethane and propane), with $C_1/(C_2 + C_3)$ values of ~8,000 to 10,000.

-The pore fluid geochemistry below the zone of most intense biogeochemical cycling can be split into three zones.
+The pore fluid geochemistry below the zone of most intense biogeochemical cycling can be divided into three zones.
 The first zone extends from ~50 to 500 mbsf and is characterized by a steady increase in Ca concentrations and a decrease in Mg and K concentrations with depth.
-These trends are most likely not the result of volcanic ash alteration to clays and zeolites, because salinities (hence Cl) decrease with depth rather than increase, as would be expected, and the tephras recovered are largely unaltered.
-Rather, the trends appear to result from clay-ion exchange, ongoing biogeochemical reactions, and authigenic carbonate precipitation/dissolution reactions.
 Below ~100 mbsf, ethane concentrations increase progressively, whereas propane to pentane are only detected in insignificant amounts.
-At ~360 mbsf, abrupt increases in $C_2$ - $C_5$ gas concentrations correlate with an increase in ammonium concentrations observed in the pore fluids.
-Another peak in the heavier hydrocarbon gases occurs at 440 mbsf, and both $C_2$ - $C_5$ maxima indicate the presence of thermogenic gases at and below 360 mbsf.
+At ~360 mbsf, abrupt increases in C_2-C_5 gas concentrations correlate with an increase in ammonium concentrations observed in the pore fluids.
+Another peak in the heavier hydrocarbon gases occurs at 440 mbsf, and C_2-C_5 maxima indicate the presence of thermogenic gases at and below 360 mbsf.